 Dr Sophia Xenofontos

 My research is primarily in the Greek literature of the 1st-2nd century AD with special emphasis on Plutarch.
 In my monograph Ethical Education in Plutarch: moralising agents and contexts, I look at how ethical knowledge operates in contexts of cultural identity and power.
-In addition to this, I have published extensively on the reconstruction of Plutarch’s lost hypomnemata (note-books), the use of different literary genres within his biographical corpus, and on complementarity and metatextuality in his Moralia.
-I am also concerned with the so-called texts of practical ethics (protreptic, therapy, advice, consolation, diatribe etc) and the philosophical essays on the therapy of emotions.
+Additionally, I have published extensively on the reconstruction of Plutarch’s lost hypomnemata (note-books), the use of different literary genres in his biographical corpus, and on complementarity and metatextuality in his Moralia.
+I am also working on texts of practical ethics (protreptic, therapy, advice, consolation, diatribe etc) and the philosophical essays on the therapy of emotions.

-Finally, I have recently developed a keen interest in the prominent physician Galen of Pergamum.
-I examine his psychological writings – a group of texts fairly neglected by scholarship – attempting to cast light on notions of psychotherapy and moralising rhetoric, and their interplay with Galenic medical theory and practice.
-I co-organised an international conference ‘Greek medical texts and their audience: perception, transmission, reception’, which took place in London in December 2014; and more recently an interdisciplinary, Wellcome-funded conference on the history of psychotherapy across time, space and cultures (3-4 April 2017, University of Glasgow).
+I have recently developed a keen interest in the prominent physician Galen of Pergamum.
+I examine his psychological/moral writings and their interplay with Galenic medical theory and practice, attempting to cast light on notions of psychotherapy and moralising rhetoric.
+A five-year Wellcome Trust University Award will enable me to write a monograph entitled The physician of the soul: medicine and practical ethics in Galen.
+To that end, I co-organised an international conference ‘Greek medical texts and their audience: perception, transmission, reception’, which took place in London in December 2014; and more recently an interdisciplinary, Wellcome-funded conference on the history of psychotherapy across time, space and cultures (3-4 April 2017, University of Glasgow).

-- January 2017: AHRC Major Research Grant on medieval commentaries on Aristotle's Nicomachean Ethics (Principal Investigator, start date 1 September 2017)
+- January 2017: AHRC Major Research Grant, BYZANTINE ARISTOTLE The reception of Aristotle in Byzantium: the first critical edition of George Pachymeres' Commentary on Aristotle's Nicomachean Ethics (Principal Investigator, start date 1 September 2017, £249,784)

-- Feb 2016: Grant from the John Robertson Bequest, University of Glasgow - Research trips
+- Feb 2016: John Robertson Bequest Grant, University of Glasgow, Research trips

 - Jan 2016: Wellcome Trust Small Grant for the organisation of the conference ‘Other psychotherapies - across time, space, and cultures’, University of Glasgow (with G. Miller, R. White and C. McGeachan)